Project 4: A Scheme Interpreter

 User-defined procedures are represented as instances of the LambdaProcedure

-instance has three instance attributes:
+class.
+A LambdaProcedure instance has three instance attributes:

-is a Scheme list of the formal parameters (symbols) that name the arguments of the procedure.body
+formalsis a Scheme list of the formal parameters (symbols) that name the arguments of the procedure.bodyis a single Scheme expression; the body of the procedure.envis the environment in which the procedure was defined.

 Problem 7 (2 pt)

-function (that is called from do_begin_form
+Implement the eval_all function (that is called from do_begin_form), which

-will complete the implementation of the begin
+will complete the implementation of the begin special form.
+A begin

 expression is evaluated by evaluating all sub-expressions in order.
 The value

-expression is the value of the final sub-expression.
+of the begin expression is the value of the final sub-expression.

 scm> (begin (+ 2 3) (+ 5 6))